Artist

 After the LP release, bassist Tony Walmsley left the band to join the reformed Rovescio della Medaglia, and was soon followed by Mark Harris, they were

-Keyboardist Mark Harris, still living in Italy, has launched his own record label, Saint Rock, to promote new italian artists (see link below).
+Keyboardist Mark Harris, still living in Italy, has launched his own record label, Saint Rock, to promote new Italian artists (see link below).

 LP